- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 Reusing of Past Orders

-If a resident/patient with the advanced ordering service type misses placing an order, the system will reuse the same order from the previous same menu week/day/meal service, assuming that all the same menu items from the past order can still be served (some of the reasons a menu item may no longer be served include a diet order change, a diet restriction, a menu item change (including a menu item replacement), and a specific substitute in the personal menu).
+If a resident/patient with the advanced ordering service type misses placing an order, the system will reuse the same order from the previous same menu week/day/meal service, assuming that all the same menu items from the past order can still be served (some of the reasons a menu item may no longer be served include a diet order change, a menu item change (including a menu item replacement), and a specific substitute in the personal menu).

 The reuse of past orders by the system is illustrated in the following scenario: